 - A Combined Baccalaureate and Masters (4+1) degree program which is a fast-track to graduate education.
 It is designed primarily as an option for advanced students in our Baccalaureate program.

-The Computer Science Department has 17 faculty members, approximately 150 graduate students and approximately 300 undergraduate students.
+The Computer Science Department has 17 full-time faculty members, approximately 240 graduate students and approximately 430 undergraduate students.
 The department covers nearly every aspect of computer science, including: